KrishnarajT/KrishnarajT/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=KrishnarajT.KrishnarajT)

-I am a student at [MIT World Peace University](https://mitwpu.edu.in/admissions), Currently doing B. Tech in Computer Science Engineering (Cyber Security and Forensics).
+I am a student at [MIT World Peace University](https://mitwpu.edu.in/admissions), Pune, India and am Currently doing B. Tech in Computer Science Engineering (Cyber Security and Forensics).
 I love Data Science and Cyber Security, and am always looking to learn something new!

 **About Me:**